 In order for the annotation retrieval to work you need the following: The full Swiss-Prot database release 37 (the file has to be called 'SPROT.SEQ').
 The FastA version of Swiss-Prot ('SWISS.SEQ') generated by the 'DBIndex' utility (version1.02 or later) and the corresponding index file 'SWISS.IDX'.
-The FastA index files 'SWISS.TRG', 'SWISS.NDX', 'SWISS.ACC', and 'SWISS.FAC' also generated with the 'DBIndex' utility (see Chapter 13.4).
+The FastA index files 'SWISS.TRG', 'SWISS.NDX', 'SWISS.ACC', and 'SWISS.FAC' also generated with the 'DBIndex' utility (see Chapter 12.4).
 The 'DBIndex' program is included in the standard GPMAW distribution and can be freely downloaded from web site (Chapter 1.9).

-Retrieve sequences from the Internet

-If you know the accession number of your protein of interest you can enter it into the web access field in the mail toolbar:

-When you pres the 'Get' button GPMAW will either access the Swiss-Prot database on the Expasy server (if the accession number starts with O, P or Q) or the Entrez server hosted by NCBI.
+If you know the accession number of your protein of interest you can enter it into the web access field in the mail toolbar: P01308 When you pres the 'Get' button GPMAW will either access the Swiss- Prot database on the Expasy server (if the accession number starts with O, P or Q) or the Entrez server hosted by NCBI.
 If the first query is unsuccessful, the other server will be queried.
 The result will open in the 'Import ASCII' dialog box (section 2.5).
 Both the Swiss-Prot and the Entrez (GenPept) format are recognized by GPMAW so you can import the sequence just by pressing the 'OK' button.
 The complete database entry will be saved in the 'annotation' page (section 3.9).

-Note: When searching for NCBI gi numbers you should include the 'gi|' in the accession number, e.g. gi|49522055 not just 49522055

-Note: The Web search works on any unique identifier in the sequence record.
+Note: When searching for NCBI gi numbers you should include the 'gil' in the accession number, e.g. gi 49522055 not just 49522055 Note: The Web search works on any unique identifier in the sequence record.
 However, using anything but the accession number may result in an unpredictable result and should thus be checked carefully.
 If multiple hits are found, only the first is retrieved.
 The results from the search will open in the 'Import ASCII' dialog box with the various sections parsed into their respective fields.
-In most cases you just must press the 'OK' button to import the sequence, but you should, just in case, check that the fields have been interpreted correctly.
+In most cases you just must press the ' OK ' button to import the sequence, but you should, just in case, check that the fields have been interpreted correctly.
 For more details on the import ASCII dialog, see chapter 2.5.
 Selecting the drop-down arrow next to the edit field opens a list of the 10 most recently accessed sequences on the net.
 Click on name and GPMAW retrieves the sequence into the 'Import ASCII' dialog box.

-Note: The text input box has a second function as you can enter any residue or part of a sequence and pres the 'Mark' button to highlight the residue/sequence in sequence windows.
+Note: The text input box has a second function as you can enter any residue or part of a sequence and pres the ' Mark' button to highlight the residue/sequence in sequence windows.
 For more information see Chapter 3.2, 'Highlight'.

-Note: If you are unable to retrieve sequences through the Internet, you may need to set up access through a proxy.
-Please see section 5.9.